 Day 2: Museo Casa Natal de Picasso and Museo Carmen Thyssen Malaga

 We start our tour with a visit to the building where Pablo Picasso was born in 1881 and lived until 1884.
 It houses works and personal belongings of the artist and his family.
 We have a special private visit before it opens to the public, and in the museum's conference room Peter will give a lecture: 'Picasso: The man from Andalusia'.
 Free time for lunch (own expense) then we visit Museo Carmen Thyssen Malaga, which is excellent for Spanish painting, mostly 19th century and Andalusian.
 Many works are by artists who were early inspirations to Picasso, and provide valuable insights and comparisons into the directions the young artist was to take, including his lifetime commitment to exploring his ‘Spanishness’ and cultural identity.
+Evening at leisure.

-Day 3: Museum of Malaga and the Picasso Museum
+Day 3: Museum of Malaga

-This morning we learn about the city’s history at the Museum of Málaga, where there’s a particularly strong collection of paintings depicting scenes – “raucous” celebrations after bullfights, elegant garden parties and so on – from the era of Picasso’s childhood.
+Located in the remarkable building known as The Cube, Centre Pompidou houses numerous works from the Paris collection designed to add to the recognition of the importance of modern art to the city, and in homage of its major founder of modern art.
 After lunch (own expense) we walk to the Museo Picasso where Peter will provide a brief introduction in the courtyard of the museum.
 Opened in 2003 in the Buenavista Palace, the museum has over 250 works donated by the members of Picasso’s family.
 From his first pieces that were created in his early life, to his later work with Cubism, his other classics and ceramics, the museum celebrates the artist’s life and work, as well as the reflection of the city he was born in across many of his paintings.
 It is the third Picasso museum in Europe after the locations in Paris and Barcelona.
 This evening, Peter will give a second lecture at the hotel: 'Picasso and the birth of the Cubist revolution'.

 Day 5: Malaga sights